Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: The contextual bandit algorithm and its guarantees

-Specifically, LR asserts that $p_t$ nearly maximizes the reward estimate $\hat{f}_m(x_t, \cdot)$ among all distributions in $\Lambda$.
-While GC states that $p_t$ ``covers'' all distributions $\lambda$ in the benchmark class $\Lambda$ well in a heterogeneous manner, with ``greedier'' distributions covered better. ~\citet{simchi2022bypassing} and~\citet[][Section 4]{xu2020upper} were the first to observe the existence of such a distribution for discrete action spaces and action spaces with linear reward structure, respectively, given access to a reward regressor, which enables subsequent regret analysis similar to analysis of policy-search-based algorithms~\citep{agarwal14taming}.
+\end{lemma} Specifically, LR asserts that $p_t$ nearly maximizes the reward estimate $\hat{f}_m(x_t, \cdot)$ among all distributions in $\Lambda$.
+Meanwhile, GC states that $p_t$ ``covers'' all distributions $\lambda$ in the benchmark class $\Lambda$ well in a heterogeneous manner, with ``greedier'' distributions covered better. ~\citet{simchi2022bypassing} and~\citet[][Section 4]{xu2020upper} were the first to observe the existence of such distributions for discrete action spaces and action spaces with linear reward structure, respectively, given access to a reward regressor, which enables subsequent regret analysis similar to analysis of policy-search-based algorithms~\citep{agarwal14taming}. \cite{sahaefficient} recently made a similar observation in discrete-action and linear-reward contextual dueling bandits.
 Here we generalize their findings to general reward function classes and benchmark distribution classes.
 We now present the regret guarantee for \generalfalcon:

 \begin{restatable}{theorem}{mainregret} Suppose $\tau_m \geq 2\tau_{m-1}$ for all $m$.
 Let $\delta_m = \frac{\delta}{m(m+1)}$.
 For any $\delta \in (0, 1)$, $\Lambda \subseteq \Delta(\Acal)$, with probability at least $1 - \delta$, the $\Lambda$-Regret of \generalfalcon is bounded as: $\EE \sbr{\Regret_\Lambda(T,\generalfalcon)} \leq$